-“Mom, will you read me this book?”
+“Will you read me this book?”
 Oh, that one sentence is a symphony to my ears.

 Each year, I get to reflect on my son’s favorite books and share them with you.
 So, as we approach my big guy’s 5th birthday, I’m excited to share his favorite books of the year with you.

 As I started to prepare this list, I noticed some things about the reading taste and habits of 4 year-olds.

 - They still love picture books and prefer books that make them think and broaden their horizons.

 - Many 4 year-olds are ready to listen to chapter book read-alouds.